1. Introduction

 Percent reference range | for I: 0% = 0.0, 100% = 1.0 for Ct and Cp: -100% = -1.0, 100% = 1.0 |

-Although [Rec_BT.2100] defines ICTCP by a conversion from linear-light BT.2100 RGB [Rec_BT.2100], this conversion proceeds via LMS and thus, any other color space can also be represented by applying an XYZ to LMS transform.
+Although [Rec_BT.2100] defines ICTCP by a conversion from linear-light BT.2100 RGB [Rec_BT.2100], this conversion proceeds via LMS and thus, any other color space can also be represented by applying an XYZ to LMS transform as shown in [What_is_ICtCp].

-Note that unlike Lab, a D65 whitepoint is used.
+Note that unlike CIE Lab, a D65 whitepoint is used.

 Also unlike Lab, which has primarily been tested with lower-intensity reflective colors, ICTCP has been tested with high-chroma, self-luminous, and high intensity (HDR) colors.
 This makes it suitable for color difference measurement (deltaE ITP) and for gamut mapping of SDR and HDR colors.